deepakstwt/GitAid/README.md

 Screenshots and visual documentation can be added to the `public/` directory for future reference.

+> **Note:** Previous screenshots have been moved to keep the repository clean.
+New screenshots can be added to the `public/` directory.

 ---

 ## 📚 Documentation & Project Structure